corda/corda-solutions/docs/source/corda-modelling-notation/views/views-state-machine.rst

 By default, Corda allows any transaction that is not explicitly disallowed.
 The code to implement Contract constraints is placed in the Contract’s verify() method.
 If you have a State with a Contract with an empty verify() method, with the exception that the input states must be unconsumed, there are no restrictions over the composition of a transaction using those states.

 To have a useful CorDapp, we need to impose constraints over how the States are allowed to evolve.
-There are multiple types of constraints which we may want to impose on a State and Transactions involving the State, the modelling notations needs to reflect these.
+There are multiple types of constraints which we may want to impose on a State and Transactions involving the State, the design language needs to reflect these.

 It should be possible to reason that undesirable transitions are not permitted from the constraints in the model.
 It is envisaged that this will be important tools for audits and security reviews.

-We will build up the types of constraints and show how they are represented in the modelling.
+We will build up the types of constraints and show how they are represented in the view.

 -----------------------
 Transitions Constraints